 How Can We Prove Our Case Against the Trucking Company After a Crash?

-We need to prove the truck driver was negligent—or acting in a careless or reckless way—to hold their employer liable for your accident injuries.
-This requires us to collect a wealth of evidence to support our claim.
+To hold a trucker’s employer liable for your accident injuries, we will need to collect a wealth of evidence to support our claim.
 In most auto accidents, we have evidence that includes:

 When we sign on to handle your truck accident case, one of the first things we do is send a spoliation letter to protect this evidence.
 This letter informs the trucking company of your claim and demands they preserve evidence that includes:

-- Documentation of the damage to the truck; and
+- Documentation of the damage to the truck

 We handle the entire claims process for you, from start to finish.
 We collect the evidence, build a strong case, determine a fair settlement value, and then send a demand letter to their insurance company or legal team.
-This demand letter outlines our evidence and requests a specific payout to cover your medical care, lost wages, pain and suffering, and other losses.
+This demand letter outlines our evidence and requests a specific payout to cover your medical care, property damage, lost wages, pain, and suffering, and other losses.

-There is no way to know for sure how much you will receive for your claim until we successfully negotiate a settlement or the judge awards you compensation.
-Of course, we do need to know approximately how much the crash cost you to know what a fair settlement looks like.
+There is no way to know how much you will receive for your claim until we successfully negotiate a settlement or the judge awards you compensation.
+Of course, we need to know approximately how much the crash cost you to understand what a fair settlement looks like.

-To determine a fair amount, we use bills, receipts, and other documentation to calculate your current expenses and losses.
+We use bills, receipts, and other documentation to calculate your current expenses and losses to determine a fair amount.
 Then, we call in experts from our vast network to help us understand your future and ongoing care costs and the value of your future lost income because of the crash.